 The city of Arequipa provides an array of fantastic dining options to fit any budget.
-In our list of recommended restaurants below, a main course ranges from $10-$30 per person.
-Casual attire is the norm.
+In our list of top 10 Arequipa restaurants below, a main course ranges from $10-$30 per person.
 Although it is difficult to select just a few, we recommend the following restaurants based on their long standing reputations, use of high quality ingredients, and the general dining experience they offer.
-Visit any of the restaurants listed here and you can truly say that you dined like Andean royalty in Arequipa!

 An Arequipa food introduction